opulo-inc/docs/docs/openpnp/v4/calibration/5-mm-per-pixel/index.md

 Lets verify the bottom camera calibration was successful.
 This will ensure the bottom camera's millimeter per pixel is accurate so it is moving the correct amount for a given command.

-1. Ensure your bottom camera view is fully zoomed out.
+1. Ensure your bottom camera view is zoomed out enough to be able to see the full nozzle tip.
     * Hover over the top camera's feed, and scroll with the mouse wheel or trackpad to zoom all the way out.

 1. Confirm bottom camera MM/Pixel is calibrated correctly.